 Why a Variable-Speed Air Conditioner Is Worth It in 2020

 If you’re thinking about upgrading your cooling system this year, you need to know your options—after all, a new air conditioner is an investment.
 For instance, is a single-speed system better than a variable-speed unit?
 What does system speed even mean?
-The experts at S&R Heating, Cooling & Appliance Repair share the answers in our blog.
+The experts at S&R Heating & Cooling share the answers in our blog.

 How Does a Variable-Speed AC Compressor Work?

 “Variable speed” refers to the blower motor in your system and how much air it can move through the ductwork.
 Unlike traditional single-speed systems, where the unit is either on and running at full capacity or completely off, a variable-speed system can switch between fan velocities, allowing it to maintain precise control of temperature at all times.

 “Stages” refer to a unit’s air treatment capacity—basically how much cold air it is able to produce.
 With a single-stage compressor, the system either turns completely on or off until the temperature changes enough to trigger another cycle.
 Two-stage, however, has “high” and “low” options, and automatically selects the best one based on current conditions.

 There are clear cost and comfort advantages to a variable-speed, two-stage system in climates like ours where temperatures vary greatly, too.
 For example, typical summer temperatures can range from 70 to 100 degrees—when it’s closer to 70, a variable-speed air conditioner can adapt to work longer at lower capacity, without overdoing it and wasting energy and money.
 When temps rise, the system is also ready to respond with just the right output to maintain your comfort.